 In December 2011, we entered into new confirmatory employment agreements and/or amendments with Messrs.
 McLaughlin, Zuk and Bonvanie to achieve consistency in the employment terms among our Named Executive Officers.
-In September 2014, we entered into a new confirmatory employment agreement with Mr. Xu to provide him with change in control benefits generally consistent with our other Named Executive Officers.
 For a summary of the material terms and conditions of these employment arrangements, see "-Executive Employment Agreements" below.